 Licensed pilots have to report DUI convictions to the Federal Aviation Administration and the Civil Action Security Division within 60 days.
 If you don’t, your pilot’s license can be suspended or revoked.

-Police and Fire Fighters
+DUI Consequences for Police and Fire Fighters

 Each municipality or fire department handles DUI in its own way, and you may be disciplined, suspended, or terminated for your DUI conviction.